pauljonescodes/Rutgers-University-Notes/Computer Science/Software Methodology.md

         implemented.
 Use the following ordering rules for implementing the compareTo functions:
         -   Comparing two instantiations of Thing:
             -   Compare the "a" values.
+Return -1, 0, or 1 as appropriate for a compareTo function.
+        -   Compare the "a" values.
 Return -1, 0, or 1 as appropriate
             for a compareTo function.
         -   Comparing two instantiations of Contraption: A Contraption's